-You can navigate around the launcher using the up and down arrows, and select an example by pressing A, B, or C. To return to the launcher when you're done with an example, press buttons A and C at the same time.
+Once you've got a battery connected (or if your Badger is plugged into USB power), you should be able to navigate around the launcher using the up and down arrows, and select an example by pressing A, B, or C. To return to the launcher when you're done with an example, press buttons A and C at the same time.

-Programming Badger with Thonny
+Talking to Badger with Thonny

 - Install the latest version of Thonny.
 We recommend downloading it from the Thonny website as package managers do not always have the newest version.